kasom/ESP32OBD2/README.md

 - Mini USB breakout board

 **Wiring**
-- Remove 120 Ohm resister between CAN-H and CAN-L from the CAN bus transceiver (if available)
+- Remove the 120 Ohm resister between CAN-H and CAN-L from the CAN bus transceiver (if available)
 - Connect pin 6 and pin 14 of OBD2 connector to CAN-H and CAN-L of the transceiver, respectively
 - Connect pin 14 of OBD2 connector to CAN-L of the transceiver
 - From P4 of ESP32S3 board, connect IO17 and IO18 to TX and RX of the transceiver, respectively